The Ultimate Jordan Travel Guide

 So when I decided to travel to this beautiful country, I was prepared to face a few raised eyebrows.
 A lot of shocked faces and tonnes of questions right from “Is it safe?” to “You do know what is happening in the news, right?”
 Let us not forget the blatant statement “You are taking this whole travelling the world thing a bit too far!
 Why don’t you go to Europe?”
 Well, unfortunately, one tends to make a final judgment of the country relying on Western news sources.
 For, everything in mainstream media may or may not be the utter truth.
-And with the number of travel blogs I read, there was no scope of clouding my judgment with what most media has to say.
-Which is why I thought of writing this guide to Jordan and specifying how easy it is to travel around the country.
+And with the number of travel blogs I read, there was no scope for clouding my judgment with what most media has to say.
+This is why I thought of writing this guide to Jordan and specifying how easy it is to travel around the country.

 The concerns deepen not only because Jordan is a part of the middle east.
-But perhaps because it shares its borders with Saudi Arabia, Syria, Egypt – basically some of the most controversial countries of our times.
+But perhaps because it shares its borders with Saudi Arabia, Syria, and Egypt – basically some of the most controversial countries of our times.
 Yet again, there is no place you could call the safest.
 May it be the sudden shootings in broad daylight in the USA, terrorist attacks in Europe, Molestation and Rape in Asia.
 Terror is everywhere, the least you can do is be careful of your surroundings while travelling, just as you are otherwise.

 What are the visa requirements for travelling to Jordan?
 Should I buy the Jordan travel pass?

 Indian passport holders can let out a sigh of relief here, they can obtain a Jordan tourist visa on arrival.
 Jordan visa on arrival is valid for 14 days and costs JD 40, it is free of charge if you have a valid Jordan pass.

 You can also obtain a visa from the embassy in India, this visa is also valid for 14 days and will cost of JD 124.
 It will take about 4-7 days to process your visa.